exodvs/Luma/README.md

 Since the look is achieved by small irregularities in the linework and filmgrain, it seemed that the solution was to show the computer various examples of how these details should appear.
 The primary purpose of this program is to take one or more image (in its intended case, stillframes from hand-drawn animation) and break it apart into fragments, and to take another image (in its intended case, frames of digitally-produced animation) and break it into fragments as well, and find the closest fragments in the first set, transplanting them into an alternate version of the second image.
 In theory, the result will appear as old-fashioned frames of animation.

 The first step of this process involved deciding what kind of data structures would be required.
 I found the easiest way to randomly split apart an image such that each and every one of its pixels would be included in a strict rectangle (i.e. no l-shaped regions) was a tree with x and y coordinates, and a minimum and maximum size.
-As for the image fragments themselves, the grid structure was a very early idea, and appeared in its early development mostly resembling its current form, with the array and the dimensions.
+As for the image fragments themselves, the grid structure was a very early idea, and appeared in the early development of Luma mostly resembling its current form, with the array and the dimensions.

 At first, I simply developed code until I could get an image subdivided correctly by the tree, and use this tree to create grids.
 The next step was to sort the grids.
 Early on, I decided that the primary means of sorting grids would be by dimensions.
 However, searches would still take a long time, such that it would take several minutes to process one image.
 In order to reduce search size, I added a margin variable to various methods.
 The user is allowed to decided how different each grid has to be from other grids produced by the program.
 This helped somewhat, but images still took several minutes to process, and had a mottled, blotched look.